 Have rental costs that do not exceed ongoing ability to pay the rent

-Currently reside or will reside in Surrey, Delta, White Rock, New Westminster or Langley at the rental property for which the loan is issued
+Currently reside or will reside in Surrey and White Rock at the rental property for which the loan is issued

 How do I apply for loans from the Sources Rent Bank?